An electronic guide to some of the best ways to study

 Getting a job - section 9.1

 Next, block off travel time in gray and some time for social, leisure and sporting activities in green .
-If you have family commitments (in yellow ), negotiate your study time with your family and make it clear that you are not to be disturbed during study time, e.g. child care or answering the phone.
-This should leave at least another 15 - 20 hours of "quality" time in pink for study which you must use effectively to study topics requiring your full attention.
+If you have family commitments (in purple ), negotiate your study time with your family and make it clear that you are not to be disturbed during study time, e.g. child care or answering the phone.
+This should leave at least another 15 - 20 hours of "quality" time in orange for study which you must use effectively to study topics requiring your full attention.
 Whilst this quality time does not have to be in office hours, it is pointless to try to start on new and challenging material late at night when you are already past your best.

 Work and play do not mix; when you are supposed to be working, then work!
 When you are supposed to be enjoying yourself, do just that and don't spend time worrying about all the work you have to do.
 Don't waste your time - enjoy it whether you are studying or relaxing.